What kind of gear do you use?

 Do you ever hire assistants?

-I occassionaly take on work experience students as part of their university course.
+I occassionaly take on work experience students as part of their university course requirements.
 Please contact via email to enquire if there are any open positions at this time.

 What is your favourite subject to shoot?

-I like photographing Australia’s natural beauty, such as the outback deserts of South Australia and the rainforests of North Queensland.
-I also enjoy photographing wildlife, old buildings, and anything else that captures my eye.
+I like photographing the world's natural and cultural beauty, such as deserts, rainforests, ancient temples and relics, wildlife and anything else that captures my eye.